Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 #### Prerequisites

+- At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
 - At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).
-- You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) and [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
+- You have defined the file settings for this definition, see [Manage header file settings](./02_ManageHeaderFileSett.md#manage-header-file-settings) and [Manage line item file settings](./04_ManageLineItemsFileStt.md#manage-line-item-file-settings).
-- You have defined the data sources for this definition, see [Define data sources](./04_ManageDataSources.md#define-data-sources).
+- You have defined the data sources for this definition, see [Assign data source](./05_ManageDataSources.md#assign-data-source).
-- You have defined the mapping settings for this definition, see [Manage mapping settings](./05_MapAttributes.md#define-mapping-settings).
+- You have defined the mapping settings for this definition, see [Manage mapping settings](./06_ManageMappingSettings.md).
-- You have sent the preview to the customer to validate whether the message structure is correct and sufficient, see [Preview definition](#preview-definition).
-- You have prepared the related workflow to send the messages when they are is needed in the process, see [Prepare workflow](../Operation/07_PrepareWorkflow.md).
+- You have prepared the related workflow to send the messages when they are needed in the process, see [Prepare workflow](../Operation/07_PrepareWorkflow.md).

 #### Procedure